cbworden/shake-doc/_sources/technical_guide.txt

 employs not only geologic units and topographic slope, but also explicitly constrains map values near Vs30 observations using kriging-with-a-trend to introduce the level of spatial variations seen in the Vs30 data (:ref:`Thompson et al., 2014 <thompson2014>`).
-An example of Vs30 for California using this approach is provided in :ref:`Figure 1.6 <figure1.6>`.
+An example of Vs30 for California using this approach is provided in :num:`Figure #figure1-6`.
 Thompson et al. describe how differences among Vs30 base maps translate into variations in site amplification in ShakeMap.